Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Introduction

 into the following `localised' form:

-with $\rho_m(x,y,z)$ representing some locally defined mean density field, and $z_m$ the level of neutral buoyancy satisfying $\rho_m(x,y,z_m) = \rho$.
+with $\rho_m(x,y,z)$ representing some locally defined mean density field, and $z_m$ the level of neutral buoyancy satisfying $\rho_m(x,y,z_m) = \rho$, while $z_0(\rho)$ is such that $\rho_0(z_0(\rho))=\rho$.
 While plausible and physically appealing, (\ref{roullet_ape_density}) is the source of much confusion in the literature about turbulent stratified mixing, as it no longer provides clarity on how to compute the reference state associated with the exact formula (\ref{exact_ape_density}).
-Several studies have discussed the issue, e.g., \citet{Arthur2017,Davies-Wykes2015,Dewar2019} and found that different choices of reference states often lead to significantly different conclusions about the properties of mixing.
+Several studies have discussed the issue (e.g., \citet{Arthur2017,Davies-Wykes2015,Dewar2019}) and found that different choices of reference states often lead to significantly different conclusions about the properties of mixing.
+To help visualise the nature of the problem, the left panel of Fig. \ref{fig:fig1} illustrates the differences between the exact (black) and heuristic (orange) APE densities predicted by (\ref{exact_ape_density}) and (\ref{roullet_ape_density}) in a particular example for which $\rho_m$ and $\rho_0$ differ from each other, as is normally the case.
+The right panel anticipates the results of this paper, comparing the exact form of instantaneous eddy APE density resulting from an exact mean/eddy decomposition (black) with the heuristic APE density (orange, same as in left panel), associated with fluctuations around the mean density $\rho_m$.
+This schematic shows that while both approaches are associated with the same density anomalies $\rho'$, they are associated with different displacement anomalies $\zeta'$, potentially leading to significant differences.